TheSkynet1337/NihongoGuide/README.md

 ###### When do I start immersing through reading?

 The longer you wait the better your accent will likely be.
-But if you are like me you enjoy reading Manga to much to wait long.
+But if you are like me you enjoy reading Manga too much to wait long.
 Also learning Kanji is like a hack that allows you to read content that other learners complain about being hard, so obviously you want to abuse that power.
 Anyways, a fourth grader should know roughly six hundred Kanji and an appropriate amount of vocabulary.